NoxEtSol/NoxEtSol/README.md

 - JIRA, SCRUM

-💡I'm also interested in learning C#, Unity and graphic design<br>
+💡I'm also interested in learning C/C#/C++, Unity/UnrealEngine and graphic design<br>
 💬 Ask me about anything! :)